conorbmurphy/Predicting-Seizures/README.md

 The most challenging aspect of seizure forecasting is distinguishing between interictal and preictal activity.
 The training set is labeled with a 0 for interictal and 1 for preictal, or having a seizure in the period after the recording.
 The training set also includes where a given recording falls in a one-hour segment, information that is not available in the test set.

 The Kaggle competition suffered from data contamination issues resulting in an extension of the deadline and a significantly truncated test set, which made public leaderboard scores volatile.
 There is reason to believe that even after limiting the size of the test set, data contamination issues persisted.
-Rather than focus on a high Kaggle score, I redoubled my efforts on a strong model on the uncontaminated data as this creates more actionable insights.
+Rather than focus on a high Kaggle score, I redoubled my efforts on a strong model on the uncontaminated data as this creates more actionable insights and prevents overfitting to a corrupted data set.

 ## Exploratory Analysis